113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 :   URL pointing to .zip file of the product.

+--target-version VERSION

+:   Specify the version of the product.

 --include-config (optional)

 :   If provided, all configuration values are included and available when you add the product.

+--token TOKEN (optional)

+:   Specify the personal access token for a private repository.

 ## ibmcloud catalog offering list
 {: #list-offering}